 If you’ve done your research on fillers, you’ve probably come across rare but serious side effects like skin necrosis, scarring, and even more devastating, blindness.
-Yes, the odds of them happening are low (about 50 cases a year worldwide), but the risk still lies.
+Yes, the odds of them happening are low (about 50 cases a year worldwide), but the risk is still there.
 In a recent literature review on the implications of filler injections, out of 98 cases of visual impairment, 65 had unilateral vision loss and only 2 cases were reversible.

 This indeed sounds very frightening.
 Don’t worry, I’m not here to scare you against getting fillers; in fact it’s the opposite of what I’m trying to do.
 In this article, I will explain the mechanics of how fillers can cause blindness and how to reduce your risk.